The NFL UK Panel - Week 1

 Nat Coombs - Host of the The Nat Coombs show in association with ESPN offering four episodes per week on the NFL.

-Neil Reynolds - Host of Sky Sports' NFL coverage, editor of the London gameday magazines and host of the Inside the Huddle podcast.
+Neil Reynolds - Host of Host of the Sky Sports' NFL coverage, editor of the London gameday magazines and host of the Inside the Huddle podcast.

 What was the most pleasant surprise of Week 1?